- Energy-efficient living

 When you buy, remember to:

-- Buy the right size for your needs so you don't end up paying for energy or functionality that you don't need.
+- Buy the right size so you don't end up paying for energy or functionality that you don't need.

 - Consider manual tools where appropriate, for example smaller jobs or those you do less often.